openbmc/openbmc/poky/documentation/dev-manual/vulnerabilities.rst

 contributors and anyone interested in the issues to investigate and possibly fix them by updating software components to newer versions or by applying patches to address them.
-It is recommended to work with Poky and OE-Core upstream maintainers and submit patches to fix them, see ":ref:`dev-manual/changes:submitting a change to the yocto project`" for details.
+It is recommended to work with Poky and OE-Core upstream maintainers and submit patches to fix them, see ":doc:`../contributor-guide/submit-changes`" for details.

 Vulnerability check at build time
 =================================